kprpg/ContainerMonitoring/README.md

 ## Prerequisites

-* Owner access to an azure subscription
+* Owner/Contributor with User access administrator permission to an azure subscription
-* Owner permission on Azure DevOps project
+* Contributor permission on Azure DevOps project
-* Client id and secret and Object id from enterprise application is required in azure environment
+* Client id and secret from Application registration and Object id from enterprise application is required in azure environment

 ## Setup